HexadigmSystems/FunctionTraits/README.md

 # FunctionTraits
 ## C++ function traits library (single header-only) for retrieving info about any function (arg types, arg count, return type, etc.).
 Clean and easy-to-use, the most "complete" implementation on the web.

-See [here](https://godbolt.org/z/f7jGo8h8j) for a complete working example (demo that displays all available traits for various sample functions - for those who want to get right to the code).
+See [here](https://godbolt.org/z/jbnevYn6z) for a complete working example (demo that displays all available traits for various sample functions - for those who want to get right to the code).
 Also see usage examples further below.

 "FunctionTraits" is a lightweight C++ traits struct (template) that allows you to quickly and easily determine the traits of any function at compile-time, such as argument types, number of arguments, return type, etc. (for C++17 and later).
-It's a natural extension to the C++ standard whose [<type_traits>](https://en.cppreference.com/w/cpp/header/type_traits) header offers almost no support for handling function traits, save for [std::is_function](https://en.cppreference.com/w/cpp/types/is_function) and [std::is_member_function_pointer](https://en.cppreference.com/w/cpp/types/is_member_function_pointer) (and one or two other borderline cases).
+It's a natural extension to the C++ standard itself, whose [<type_traits>](https://en.cppreference.com/w/cpp/header/type_traits) header offers almost no support for handling function traits, save for [std::is_function](https://en.cppreference.com/w/cpp/types/is_function) and [std::is_member_function_pointer](https://en.cppreference.com/w/cpp/types/is_member_function_pointer) (and one or two other borderline cases).
 It's also a "complete" implementation in the sense that it handles (detects) all mainstream function syntax unlike any other implementation you'll normally find at this writing, which usually fail to address one or more issues (including the Boost implementation - read on).
 Many (actually most) of these implementations are just hacks or solutions quickly developed on-the-fly to answer someone's question on "stackoverflow.com" for instance.
 Only a small handful are more complete and far fewer are reasonably complete, though still missing at least one or two features, in particular calling convention support (again, read on).

 Some have even written articles on the subject but still don't address various issues.
 Some of these issues are obvious (or should be), such as failing to detect functions declared as "noexcept" (part of a function's type since C++17), or const and/or volatile non-static member functions (usually "const" in practice), or variadic functions (those whose arguments end with "..."), or function pointers with cv-qualifiers (the pointers themselves are "const" and/or "volatile"), among other things (often resulting in a lot of cryptic compiler errors).